i18next/i18next-gitbook/translation-function/interpolation.md

 ## Interpolation

 Interpolation is one of the most used functionalities in I18N.
-It allows integratint dynamic values into your translations.
+It allows integration dynamic values into your translations.

 Per default, interpolation values get escaped to mitigate XSS attacks.